ksayid/confidential-computing-education/docs/containers/confidential-containers.md

   * You get a Linux environment (“utility VM”) that is both fully functional for containers and protected by hardware-based encryption.
   * The ephemeral nature of the disk ensures that sensitive data won’t persist once the VM/container is torn down.

+### Remote guest attestation
+Confidential containers on ACI provide support for remote guest attestation which is used to verify the trustworthiness of your container group before creating a secure channel with a relying party.
+Container groups can generate an SNP hardware attestation report, which is signed by the hardware and includes information about the hardware and software.
+This generated hardware attestation report can then be verified by the Microsoft Azure Attestation service via an open-source sidecar application or by another attestation service before any sensitive data is released to the TEE.

+---

+## Confidential Computing Enforcement (CCE) Policy

+A **Confidential Computing Enforcement (CCE)** policy provides code integrity for the container group.
+The policy specifies:

+- **Container image**
+- **Environment variables**
+- **Any volume mounts**
+- **Container-specific privileges**

+When the container group starts up, if any of these properties do not match the defined policy, the deployment fails to prevent sensitive data from being exposed.
+You can generate this policy from the Azure CLI `confcom` extension using a user-specified ARM template.
+The policy is injected into the ARM template before container group deployment.

+## In-Use Data (Memory and CPU) Protections

+All data **in use** (in memory and CPU registers) is protected by a hardware-based Trusted Execution Environment (TEE) running on AMD SEV-SNP hardware.
+Azure Container Instances (ACI) will refuse to start the container unless the hardware confirms, via cryptographic signing, that it is providing SEV-SNP protections for confidential computing to the container.
+ACI supports verifiable execution policies that allow customers to verify the integrity of their workloads and help prevent untrusted code from running.

+## Key Capabilities of Confidential Containers

+- **Lift-and-shift** existing standard container images with **no code changes** into a TEE environment.
+- Extend or build new applications that have confidential computing awareness.
+- Remotely challenge the runtime environment for cryptographic proof that states what was initialized, as reported by the secure processor.
+- Provide strong assurances of data confidentiality, code integrity, and data integrity in a cloud environment with hardware-based confidential computing offerings.
+- Help isolate your containers from other container groups/pods, as well as from the VM node OS kernel.

+## [NEW SECTION] When to Use Confidential VMs vs. Confidential Containers

+You might deploy your solution on **Confidential VMs** if:

+1. You have legacy applications that **cannot be modified or containerized**, yet you need memory protection while data is being processed.
+2. You are running **multiple applications requiring different operating systems** on a single piece of infrastructure.
+3. You want to emulate an **entire computing environment**, including OS resources.
+4. You are **migrating existing VMs** from on-premises to Azure.

+Conversely, you might consider **Confidential Containers** when you have containerized workloads or can containerize your application and want to benefit from hardware-based isolation at the container level, rather than the full VM scope.

+## Hardware-Based TEE in ACI

+Confidential containers on Azure Container Instances run within a **Hyper-V isolated TEE**.
+This TEE includes a memory encryption key that is generated and managed by an AMD SEV-SNP capable processor.
+Data in use in memory is encrypted with this key to help protect against data replay, corruption, remapping, and aliasing-based attacks.
+This hardware-based approach adds a layer of security by ensuring that even Azure operators with elevated privileges cannot inspect or modify data in memory.

+## Verifiable Execution Policies

+Confidential containers on Azure Container Instances can use **verifiable execution policies** to control what software and actions are allowed within the TEE.
+These policies:

+- Are authored by the customer using provided tooling.
+- Contain cryptographic proofs that are checked by the TEE before allowing the workload to run.
+- Help prevent unexpected application modifications that could potentially leak or compromise sensitive data.

+By enforcing these verifiable execution policies, customers maintain control over their container security posture while leveraging the convenience and scalability of Azure Container Instances.

 <script src="{{ '/assets/js/dark-mode.js' | relative_url }}"></script>